HackGT/live-site-old/_blocks/basic.md

 We want to see you make your own unique story that meaningfully melds elements of both arts and technology.

-So go forth, Hacker, begin your journey, expand your horizons, and create your story
+So go forth, Hacker, begin your journey, expand your horizons, and create your story.

 #### **Contact Information**